 - Claim your free share.
 You can do this in the Robinhood app.

-- Link your bank account to get the money out and fund your account
+- Link your bank account to fund your account

 - Share your referral link with friends to get more shares!